waza-ari/python-easyverein/KNOWN_ISSUES.md

 ## Contact Details

 - There are a bunch of fields lacking description on the API, therefore they're Any-typed for now: `_copiedFromParent`, `_copiedFromParentStartDate`, `_copiedFromParentEndDate`, `_copiedFromParentEndDateAction`

+## Custom Fields

+- The API defines 14 possible values for `kind` when creating custom fields, but only 4 of them are properly described.
+These four match the four you can also create in the Portal, so no idea what the others are meant for.